-Pancake Load Cells, also known as low profile or universal Load Cells, are commonly used in applications that require high precision, and less sensitive to load condition.
+Pancake Load Cells, also known as low profile, universal Load Cells or shear web load cells, are commonly used in applications that require high precision, and less sensitive to load condition.
 For most capacities the Univeral Pancake Load Cell is normally designed with multiple shear struts.
 For lower capacities it's designed with bending beams.
 If properly designed and manufactured, the nature of its structure is less sensitive to extraneous load and moments (especially Torque) compared to other inline sensors such as the S Beam Load Cell, diaphragm or column type.
 This type of Load Cell is normally used in press in compression for controlling the applied load or pressure during the test or production, such as press-fit force applications.

 Pancake Force Sensors normally provide a female thread thru the center and multiple thru holes on outer ring for mounting.
 Fixing the outside mounting holes will allow for it to be used in tension as well.
 Also by adding the tension base plate option users can utilize it in-line in both tension and compression, just like the S Beam Load Cell.
 Capacities ranges vary depending on the manufacturer, but Pancake Load Cells are generally offered from 50 lbs to 1 million lbs.
 Standard features typically include metric thread and quick disconnect.
 Fatigue rated Pancake Load Cells are also available and widely used in endurance testing applications.
 Submersible versions are also available with integrated cables.
 Some manufacturers also offer built-in amplifiers with VDC/4-20mA or with TEDS per IEEE1451.4 option for plug & play.
 Pancake load Cells are the ideal weight sensor for load cell for tanks weighing system.